scribble-rs/scribble.rs/README.md

 The default port will be `8080`.
 The parameter `portHTTP` allows changing the port though.

-It should run on any system that go supports as a compilation target.
+You should be able to build the binary on any system that go supports as a compilation target.

-This application go version `1.16` or higher.
+This application requires go version `1.16` or higher.

 ## Docker